Large Salem Sets Avoiding Nonlinear Configurations: Random Avoiding Sets for Rough Patterns

+We begin by noting that the quantity \eqref{equationOIOIVJIOVJ2131245151csacs} is the maximum dimension one can obtain using the randomized selection method used in Lemma \ref{LemmaVIVIJCIJSIJ} to choose the set $S$, since if one alters the parameters used in the proof so that $M \gtrsim r^{-\frac{dn-\alpha}{n-1}}$, then the expectation bounds used in the proof above to control $M_0$ cannot even guarantee that $S$ is non-empty with positive probability.
+More precisely, for general parameters $M$ and $r$, one can guarantee with high probability that $\#(I) \lesssim M^n r^{dn - \alpha}$.
+For $M \gg r^{-\frac{dn-\alpha}{n-1}}$, one also expects to have $\#(I) \gg M$, and in this situation we will have $S = \emptyset$, so the construction above does not work at all.
+In this proof however, we were forced to choose $M$ much smaller than $r^{-\frac{dn-\alpha}{n-1}}$, i.e. we chose $M \approx r^{-\frac{dn - \alpha}{n - 1/2}}$ so that we could guarantee that $\#(I) \lesssim N^{1/2}$.
+The importance of this is that the trivial bound

-obtained by the triangle inequality, was viable enough to obtain a square root cancellation bound.
-On the other hand, if we were able to show that one could instead obtain the \emph{square root cancellation bound}
+obtained by the triangle inequality was then enough to obtain the square root cancellation bound in equation \eqref{equationFIOJIOJOIadawda}.
+On the other hand, if we were able to show that the set $I$ itself satisfied a square root cancellation bound of the form

-then the right square cancellation to apply Lemma \ref{LemmaFIOAJFOIWJ} would hold for \emph{any} choice of $M \ll r^{-\frac{dn-\alpha}{n-1}}$, which would lead to a proof of existence of a pattern avoiding set with larger Fourier dimension, matching that of the Hausdorff dimension bound obtained in \cite{OurPaper}.
-Under stronger assumptions on the pattern we are trying to avoid, which form the hypotheses of Theorem \ref{theoremJOICVIOJVI122}, we are able to justify that some kind of square root cancellation, like that of \eqref{equationDOIJCVOIVJOI213123} takes place, though with an additional term that is only bounded appropriately for $n > 2$ if we set $N \approx r^{-\frac{dn-\alpha}{n-3/4}}$.
-Under the hypothesis of Theorem \ref{thirdTheorem}, we are able to make this additional term vanish completely, which will enable us to set $N \approx r^{-\frac{dn - \alpha}{n - 1}}$, and thus completely recover the dimension bound in \cite{OurPaper} in the Salem setting.
+then there would be no barrier to choosing $M \approx r^{-\frac{dn-\alpha}{n-1}}$, which would allow us to prove the existence of a pattern avoiding set with Fourier dimension matching the quantity in equation \eqref{equationCIONCIOJIOAJ12312}, matching that of the Hausdorff dimension bound obtained in \cite{OurPaper}.
+Under stronger assumptions on the pattern we are trying to avoid, which form the hypotheses of Theorem \ref{theoremJOICVIOJVI122}, we are able to justify that some kind of square root cancellation, like that of \eqref{equationDOIJCVOIVJOI213123} takes place, though with an additional term that we are only able to bound appropriately for $n > 2$ using an inclusion-exclusion argument combined with some oscillatory integrals if we set $N \approx r^{-\frac{dn-\alpha}{n-3/4}}$.
+Under the hypothesis of Theorem \ref{thirdTheorem}, we are able to make this additional term vanish completely, which will enable us to set $N \approx r^{-\frac{dn - \alpha}{n - 1}}$, thus obtaining sets with Fourier dimension matching the quantity in equation \eqref{equationCIONCIOJIOAJ12312}, and completely recovering the dimension bound of \cite{OurPaper} in the setting of Salem sets.